GLOBAL MARKETS-Japan stocks spooked to 6-mth lows by Wall St retreat

 and corporate profits.
 The Nikkei gapped lower right from

-scenes to get public pension funds to buy and stop the rot, but
+the scenes to get public pension funds to buy and stop the rot.

 Tech bellwether Softbank felt the heat with a drop